Top-down space survival sandbox

 Alpha Warning

 Expect a rough build.
-Features can change, break, or disappear, and there is no guarantee this project follows a fixed roadmap or ever leaves alpha.
+Features can change, break, or disappear, and there is no guarantee the project follows a fixed roadmap or leaves alpha.